qrtl/axls-custom/stock_picking_consumable_accounting_date/readme/DESCRIPTION.rst

-This module adds a computed field show_consumable_date to stock.picking.
+This module adds a computed field show_consumable_accounting_date to stock.picking.
-When all the items in the picking are consumable products, the accounting_date field will be displayed as 'Consumable Effective Date'.
+When all the items in the picking are consumable products, the accounting_date field will be displayed as 'Consumable Accounting Date'.
 If certain transfers in Odoo cannot be confirmed on the same date as the products are received or delivered, the accounting_date for consumable products will be used to record the actual transfer date.